eaprelsky/infodynamics/book/09_testing_the_theory.md

 ### Why We Wanted to Test the Framework

-Our information physics framework generated several testable hypotheses about human cognition:
+Our information dynamics framework generated several testable hypotheses about human cognition:

 1. **Individual differences in information "conductance"** might correlate with performance across cognitive domains
 2. **Information "voltage"** from surprise, relevance, and engagement might relate to cognitive engagement